HOME > SNACKS & NIBBLES

 Multigrain Rosemary Crackers

-Don't forget to add ground TOASTED SUNFLOWER SEEDS, which add some nuttiness to the crackers.
-For aromatic herb flavour add a whole bunch of FRESH ROSEMARY LEAVES - finely chopped on a cutting board.
-You can also pulse the leaves in a mini food processor or coffee grinder is you want a quick solution.
+Don't forget to add ground toasted sunflower seeds, which add some nuttiness to the crackers.
+For aromatic herb flavour add a whole bunch of FRESH ROSEMARY LEAVES - finely chopped on a cutting board (pulse them in a mini food processor for a quick solution).

 We love to use whole grain flours in our cracker recipes, like in recipes for whole grain sesame chia crackers or crispy whole grain crackers.
 Try also them!

-Roll out the dough as thin and as possible - 1mm.
+Roll out the dough as thinly as possible, 1-1.5mm.
 This ensures even baking and crispness of the crackers.
 If they are not thin enough, they will be rather chewy than crispy.

 A proper rolling pin helps a lot with rolling the dough evenly.
 It works best with a large rolling pin with rotating handles.